hsp8412/UnrealNightmare/README.md

 # UnrealNightmare

-Developed with Unreal Engine 4
+This is our course project for CPSC 599 (Applied AI in Games) at the University of Calgary, developed with Unreal Engine 4.
+Collaborators: Paige So'Brien, Ned Liu, Sipeng He